tylim88/Create-Prisma-App/README.md

 # README

-Why I create this boilerplate and spending time to improve it, it is just a boilerplate right?
+Why spending time perfecting this boilerplate, isn't it just a boilerplate?

 To understand this let us look at the environments we working in, in general there are 3 types of environments: